NESCent/hip_hack_howto/manuscript.md

 ## Pre-planning

 Instigators typically begin with an idea that they think will inspire broader participation.
 This idea may become a formal proposal for funding, authored by the instigators.
 In the case of NESCent hackathons, the instigators came from NESCent's bioinformatics staff, or from two working groups focused on evolution-related bioinformatics, the EvoInfo (evolutionary informatics) and HIP (hackathons, interoperability, phylogenies) working groups, which organized 3 hackathons.
-These groups all shared broad goals such as facilitating the sharing and re-use of data, and facilitating interoperability among resources.
+The goals of the instigators overlap on themes such as facilitating the sharing and re-use of data, and facilitating interoperability among resources.

 <!-- there is some extra text here that belongs under scoping (AS):